 An eligible employer who receives these grants is required to keep records proving how the money was spent.
 While the SVOG dates are flexible, the funds for RRF must be put to use by March 11, 2023 for eligible purposes.

-ERTC How to apply?
+ERTC How long to get refund?

-Who is eligible for employee retention credit?
+Who qualifies for the employeee retention credit?

 Is Employee Retention Credit Taxable